 At Mayespark Primary School we have high expectations of children’s behaviour to ensure that every child achieves his or her full potential.
 Our aim is to develop self-discipline.
 We have school rules, rewards and consequences.
 Positive behaviour is rewarded and there are sanctions for unacceptable behaviour.

 We expect parents’ support, as it is essential that home and school work closely together.
 High standards of behaviour are expected of everyone.
-In particular, bullying, bad language and racist behaviour is not tolerated at Mayespark.
+In particular, bullying, bad language and racist behaviour are not tolerated at Mayespark.